Who we are & what we do

 All Councillors are voluntary and receive no payment whatsoever.
 They reside or work within the Parish and are holders of a public office.

-Harpole Parish Council is staffed by the Clerk who works 15 hours a week and the Planning Executive officer who works 8 hours a week.
+Harpole Parish Council is staffed by the Clerk, who will be full time, and the Planning Executive officer who works 10 hours a week.

-Council Meetings are normally held on the 2nd Monday of each month at 7 pm, see the diary of meetings for more information.
+Council Meetings are normally held on the 2nd Monday of every other month at 7 pm, see the diary of meetings for more information.

 For further information relating to the services offered by the Parish Council please contact the Parish Clerk who will be happy to give advice and assistance.